harriedegroot/nl.hdg.lights/README.md

 # Lights & sockets manager

-With this app you can manage your lights & sockets.
+With this app you can get an overview of the current state off all your lights & sockets and manage them per room.

 ## Functionality

 Just adds an app settings page with all light & socket devices:
+- Manage all lights per zone/room at once
 - Turn lights & sockets on/off
 - Adjust brightness
-- Manage lights per zone/room

 ## Future
 - Modify brightness for all devices in a zone
 - Reorder devices & zones
 - Show/hide devices

-## Homey firmware v1.5 and v2

-It's Homey 2.0 only...

 ## Change Log

+#### 2.0.4
+- Skip alert when unable to fetch device data
+- Updated readme

 #### 2.0.3
 - Athom api upgrade